AriFordsham/GHCWiki/type-functions-core.md

 }}}
 where the `ci` are the free variables of the `tj`.
 Moreover, we morally replace all occurences of `T` in the rest of the program by `T_n`.
 No such replacement is required in the actual implementation as the arity index at F,,C,, type functions is just a formal device used in the formal development.
 In the implementation, it is perfectly fine to retain the original name and maintain the arity information separately.

-Neverthless, we need to generate a new name for the vanilla data types representing family members (i.e., `Tinst` above).
-We use a similar mechanism as for the generation of the dictionary type constructors of type classes.
-In particular, we generalise the field `algTcClass` of the internal representation for datatypes, `TyCon.AlgTyCon` and rename it to `algTcParent` with type
-{{{
-data AlgTyConParent = NoParentTyCon
-                    | ClassTyCon    Class
-                    | FamilyTyCon   TyCon
-}}}
-In contrast to the old `algTcClass` field, the new field also appears in `IfaceSyn.IfaceDecl`.
-However, it does so as `Maybe IfaceTyCon` as we still do not want to represent class parent information in interfaces.

 == Inserting coercions ==